 3. AMP Cache: The Google AMP Cache is a proxy-based content delivery network for delivering all valid AMP documents.
 It fetches AMP HTML pages, caches them, and improves page performance automatically.

 What does AMP Provide?

-Accelerated Mobile Pages majorly provide you high-performance web pages that you can use across all the devices and browsers.
-The pages built under this platform lets you engage more users by giving them a smooth experience.
+Accelerated Mobile Pages majorly provide you with high-performance web pages that you can use across all the devices and browsers.
+The pages built under this platform let you engage more users by giving them a smooth experience.

 These pages are flexible and load results faster.
-Page publishers and advertisers have full control on these pages.
-They can decide how to present their content and what all are the requirements that can help them maintain high-performance.
+Page publishers and advertisers have full control over these pages.
+They can decide how to present their content and what all are the requirements that can help them maintain high performance.